Everything You Need to Know About DOT Inspection Levels

 A crucial aspect of reducing or eliminating violations from DOT inspections is to do preventive maintenance on your vehicle(s).
 By doing so, you can check for possible violations or malfunctions that can be addressed before you encounter any inspection.

 This is where a fleet management system like Lytx comes in handy.
-Apart from keeping track of hours of service and other driver compliance issues, it can also provide you or the driver with alerts around potential risky driving behaviors.
+Apart from keeping track of hours of service and other driver compliance issues, it can also provide you or the driver with notifications or alerts around potential risky driving behaviors.

 How to prepare your drivers for DOT inspections

 Coordination, discipline, and consistency with your drivers are essential for passing DOT inspections with flying colors.
 Here are some of the ways you can prepare them for the inevitable.

 First, encourage your drivers to keep their files organized.
 DOT truck inspections require a lot of documentation, from licenses to certificates, so your drivers need to be ready.
 We recommend placing them in a single folder and making backup copies in case the originals get lost.

 Second, help your drivers keep their trucks clean.
 While cleanliness isn’t a criterion, it signals to the DOT inspector that you pay attention to the details.